seanchatman/react-in-angular/README.md

-# EjectProd
+# React in Angular

 This project that has [ReactJS](https://reactjs.org/) merged with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
-React 16 has been added manually.
+React 16 was merged manually.

 ## Development server